 The project has been approved by the University’s Animal Ethics’ Committee.
-To date (2020) Dr Cilla Kinross has collected nearly six years’ worth of breeding behaviour data and seven years’ of prey analysis.
+To date (2022) Dr Cilla Kinross has collected nearly eight years’ worth of breeding behaviour data and nine years’ of prey analysis.

-Watch the peregrine falcons live streaming on the new NestCam 2 and read the web chat commentating on the parents Diamond (Mum) and Xavier (Dad) caring for eggs and raising their chicks.
+Watch the peregrine falcons live streaming below on the "Box Camera" and read the web chat commentating on the parents Diamond (Mum) and Xavier (Dad) caring for eggs and raising their chicks.
 (Chicks hatch in late September.)

 The Scarlet Robin Petroica boodang, is a small, plump bird, to 130mm.
 Males have a striking scarlet breast, black head, neck and upperparts with a conspicuous small white patch above the bill.
 The lower underparts are white.
 The wings are barred white and the outer tail is also white.